Comparison

 Tender Intelligence Platform: Deployment control is explicit in the product positioning and can be treated as a first-round buying criterion.

-TENDER360.AI: TENDER360.AI should be evaluated directly on deployment model, access posture, and data boundaries rather than given a free pass because it covers more of the tender workflow.
+TENDER360.AI: TENDER360.AI should be evaluated directly on deployment model, access posture, and data boundaries rather than given a free pass because it covers more of the tender process.

 How to judge it: If deployment control is non-negotiable, make architecture review part of the product evaluation, not just the legal review.